urmzd/chess/README.md

         1. A draw may be declared if a pawn hasn't been moved in the last 50 moves.
         2. OR a piece hasn't been captured in the last 50 moves.

-    ## WILL IMPLEMENT THIS AFTER GAME IS COMLETLY DONE
+    ## WILL IMPLEMENT THIS AFTER GAME IS COMPLETELY DONE
-    Threefold repetition:
+    Threefold Repetition:
         1. Requires a position to be repeated three times.
 NOT A MOVE(S).
 Castles, En Passent resets the possibility.
 A draw request may be made.

 PIECE: